liquinlab/elm-smile/docs/introduction.md

   [Cursor](https://www.cursor.com/) because LLMs are trained on extensive codebases covering VueJS, Bulma, and other popular web standards used by the project.
-- Presentation [mode](/presentation) which provides a beautiful and interactive demo website you can share with reviewers and collaborators.
 - Built-in support for multiple [recruitment services](/recruitment) including Prolific, MTurk, CloudResearch, and more.
 - Secure data storage and retrieval using a flexible, but easy-to-use